28msec/zorba/README.txt

 on exit.
 The sequence of unit tests runs fine, but the module bails out with a gnu/cygwin error message before exiting.
 I suspect 'delete' applied inappropriately by some rchandle destructor.
+[This suspicion was subsequently confirmed and the problem corrected.]

 2007.01.18